silverbulletmd/silverbullet/website/Install.md

 $ sudo caddy reverse-proxy --to :3000 --from yourdomain.com:443
 ```

 If you’re deploying on a local network and access your server via a VPN, this is a bit more tricky.
-The recommended setup here is to use [Tailscale](https://tailscale.com/) which now [support TLS certificates for your VPN servers](https://tailscale.com/kb/1153/enabling-https/).
+The recommended setup here is to use [Tailscale](https://tailscale.com/) which now [supports TLS certificates for your VPN servers](https://tailscale.com/kb/1153/enabling-https/).
 Once you have this enabled, get a certificate via:

 ```shell
 $ tailscale cert yourserver.yourtsdomain.ts.net